 Most people in the U.S. have smartphones, and distracted driving has become a real threat on the roadways.
-The number of people who talk on handheld phones, whether for work or personal reasons, have increased to 3.2% in 2018, as reported by the National Highway Traffic Safety Administration (NHTSA), putting more pedestrians and drivers at risk of a serious accident.
+The number of people who talk on handheld phones, whether for work or personal reasons, has increased to 3.2% in 2018, as reported by the National Highway Traffic Safety Administration (NHTSA), putting more pedestrians and drivers at risk of a serious accident.
 In addition, the NHTSA has found that 9.7% of all drivers in the United States have used a phone – either handheld or hands-free – while operating a vehicle.
 This means an estimated 472,486 drivers of passenger vehicles have held cell phones to their ears while driving in any typical daylight moment.

 This very real threat can result in serious property damage, catastrophic injuries, and tragic deaths that were entirely avoidable.
 Victims of this reckless behavior deserve proper compensation.
 At Allen, Flatt, Ballidis & Leslie, our Orange County car accident attorneys have over 40 years of collective experience assisting distracted driving victims in moving on after an accident.
 Call us at (949) 752-7474 to receive thorough and invaluable legal advice.

 Every day in the U.S., approximately nine people are killed and more than 1,000 are injured in automobile accidents involving distracted drivers, according to the Centers for Disease Control and Prevention (CDC).
 Distracted driving is a dangerous activity that claimed a staggering 3,166 lives in a single recent year, as reported by the NHTSA.
 Distracted driving can be defined as any activity that diverts the driver’s attention away from operating the motor vehicle.
 This includes:

 - Talking to passengers